 Draw over existing objects

 "Draw over existing objects" is on by default.
 When this tool is enabled, drawing a new Segmentation annotation over an existing annotation will overwrite previously classified pixels.
-When this tool is disabled, a new segmentation feature drawn over existing features will be drawn behind the existing features.
+When this tool is disabled, a new Segmentation annotation drawn over an existing annotation will be "drawn behind" the existing annotation.

-This tool was designed to significantly speed up labeling time since it is not required to intricately outline around the border of other objects.
+This tool is designed to significantly speed up labeling time since it is not required to intricately outline around the border of other objects.
 This tool is only available when creating Segmentation annotations.

 From the Editor, you can create instances of your Object classes in your ontology.
 For example, if there are 5 fish in an image and you would like to assign the "Fish" class to all five, you can create multiple instances of the "Fish" class.

 To create multiple instances of the same object:

 - Select a class and draw the object.

 - Select the class again.